WL0118/MLB-Player-Digital-Engagement-Forecasting/README.md

 ![image](https://user-images.githubusercontent.com/70621565/155508689-a8e42faa-6d79-46f6-b7a2-3ab6b4f75939.png)

-If there is a May 15th, 2021 train data row for player A, I calculated target mean values of May 2020 and May 2019 and put them into features for the model.
+If there is a May 15th, 2021 train data row for player A, I calculated target mean values of May 2020 and May 2019 and put them into features for that row(15th, 2021) for the training model.
 When we compare sales revenues by quarters for a company, usually economists compare present quarter revenue with not the previous quarter's revenues but same quarter revenues in a previous year.
 My first feature engineering idea came from this.

 ### 2. Get mean values for each target value using 'Group-by' player_id and previous month as well as next month but the previous years'